Cross-Subject Statistical Shift Estimation for Generalized Electroencephalography-based Mental Workload Assessment

+As discussed in \cite{ben2007analysis}, $d_{\mathcal{H}}[\mathcal{D}_S, \mathcal{D}_T]$ can be estimated from the error $\epsilon$ of a binary classifier trained to distinguish samples from $\mathcal{D}_S$ and $\mathcal{D}_T$.
+The lower $\epsilon$ is, the highest the estimate of $d_{\mathcal{H}}$ will be, since in this case, there is a hypothesis $\eta$ capable of distinguishing between $\mathcal{D}_S$ and $\mathcal{D}_T$ with high accuracy.
+Notice that the $\mathcal{H}$-divergence only accounts for discrepancies between the marginal distributions of the domains, not accounting for how each data point is labeled.
+Therefore, it is not necessary to have access to labeled samples from the considered domains to estimate its value.

-Our approach to estimate the cross-subject marginal shift is based on computing $d_{\mathcal{H}}[\mathcal{D}_i, \mathcal{D}_j]$ $\forall i,j=1:M$.
-Based on \cite{kifer2004detecting}, we calculate this divergence by training a binary classifier to distinguish data points from two different domains.
-In the context of EEG data, this consists in obtaining models capable of, for a fixed feature space, performing pair-wise discrimination of data from different subjects.
-Similarly to the proposed strategy to compute the cross-subject conditional shift, we define a matrix $H$ of which each entry corresponds to the average error rate of pair-wise subject classification using 5-fold cross validation.
-The estimated marginal shift is also computed as the rescaled Frobenius norm of $H$.
+Our proposed approach to estimate the cross-subject marginal shift from a group of $M$ domains (subjects) relies on estimating pair-wise domain divergences, i.e., we compute $d_{\mathcal{H}}[\mathcal{D}_i, \mathcal{D}_j]$ $\forall i,j=\{1, \cdots, M\}$.
+In the case of scenarios where EEG datasets are taken into account, estimating cross-domain marginal shifts consists in obtaining models capable of performing pair-wise discrimination of features extracted from recordings of different subjects.
+Similarly to the proposed strategy to estimating cross-subject conditional shift values, we introduce a Hermitian matrix $H$ that accounts for marginal shifts between all subjects.
+Each entry of $H$ corresponds to the average error rate of pair-wise subject classification.
+In practice, we use 5-fold cross validation to estimate the error rates.
+An aggregate value of marginal shift can also be obtained via the rescaled Frobenius norm of $H$.